TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 Nsight Systems.

-This table summarizes roughly we spend our time on the GPU per shard (very rough, and there's some variation across shards).
+This table summarizes roughly we spend our time on the GPU per shard (very rough, and there's some variation across shards, especially as we start overlapping operations with CUDA streams).

 | Stage    | Duration (ms) | Raw Throughput (GB/s) | Effective Throughput (GB/s) |
 | -------- | ------------- | --------------------- | --------------------------- |